Cracking the Code: What Investors Truly Want in Early-Stage Startups

 1. How big is the problem you’re tackling?

-Investors want to know how big the problem you’re tackling is because a larger problem often equates to a memorableer opportunity.
+Investors want to know how big the problem you’re addressing is because a larger problem often equates to a memorableer opportunity.
 If the issue you’re solving only affects a small niche, it might not offer the same financial rewards as a problem that impacts a wider population.

 Why It Matters: